Daniel-Sinkin/statlearning/README.md

 ```

 # Introduction
-These are my personal notes while working through the [Dive into Deep Learning](https://d2l.ai) Book
+These are my personal notes while working through the Introduction to Statistical Learning in Python Book

 # Exercise Progress
 ## 2. Statistical Learning